sigstore/gitsign/README.md

 ### Private Sigstore

-Gitsign is compatible with other Sigstore tools cosign for running against other Sigstore instances besides the default public instace.
+Gitsign is compatible with other Sigstore tools cosign for running against other Sigstore instances besides the default public instance.
 See [cosign documentation](https://docs.sigstore.dev/cosign/custom_components/) for how to configure and use another instance.